 Kunkel Lake: 25-acre lake offers fishing for largemouth bass, bluegill, channel catfish and other game fish.
 License required.
-Canoe, jon boat and paddle boat rental available.
+Canoe, john boat and paddle boat rental available.

-Recreational Opportunities: Hiking trails, paved bike trail, bison exhibit, firetower, naturalist activities, playground equipment, picnic shelters, play fields and tennis/basketball courts.
+Recreational Opportunities: Hiking trails, paved bike trail, bison exhibit, firetower, naturalist activities, playground equipment, picnic shelters, Bocce ball court, renovated baseball diamond, play fields and tennis/basketball courts.
 A paved bike trail extension connects Ouabache State Park to the Bluffton Rivergreenway Trail for a combined distance of almost 5 miles.